 Thursday, August 18th, 12:45am: @chiefchaliwali Called in to report massive hunger and inability to move.
 The answer? @speakeasypetaluma Tacos, lobster mac and cheese and a soft pretzel - DELIVERED FAST.
 Case closed. #anotherfoodiesatisfied #foodieracer #startup #latenights #fooddelivery #petalumafooddelivery #petalumadelivery #ptown #ptowndelivery #petalumalatenight #petalumalatenightdelivery #wegiveabuck

 Sure, it looks like an old saloon.
-It can be a little hard to find, at the intersection of American Alley and Putnam Plaza, just across from the Petaluma River.
+And it can be a little hard to find, at the intersection of American Alley and Putnam Plaza, just across from the Petaluma River.

 But these global tapas are worth hunting down.
 The Niman Ranch empanadas speak of Spain, the truffled asparagus with shaved Broncha cow-goat milk cheese and fried farm egg is purely California, and sweet and spicy pork belly over brown rice cake with pickled shallots is a taste of Asia.